CleverCloud/clever-components/docs/contributing/stories.md

 });
 ```

-**NOTE:** You can also provide a function to `items` as long as it returns the same kind of array of objects.
+<cc-notice intent="info" message="You can also provide a function to `items` as long as it returns the same kind of array of objects."></cc-notice>

 This is very handy when you deal with dates and want to make sure the properties are generated when the story is rendered.